geonetwork/geonetwork-ui/docs/apps/editor.md

 The Metadata Editor relies on the GeoNetwork CRUD (create/read/update/delete) API for manipulating records.
 The records XML is read and modified fully in the browser to allow for a reactive experience as well as offering more possibilities for supported schemas.

+### Needed permissions

+To view and edit records in the Metadata Editor, a user needs to have EDITOR rights on the group where the records are created.

+The REVIEWER rights are also needed for the publication step.

+- EDITOR
+- REVIEWER

 ## Multilingual support

 > Still under development